 Now for the cross-section and tasting!
 Here you have it in a Hibiscus Flower: a Mexican 66% dark chocolate dome filled with hibiscus jelly with lemon and Earl Grey tea sponge, topped by a silver-glazed dome of Pink Champagne and hibiscus flower mousse, all encased in red chocolate velour petals.

 The verdict: a tour de force of textures from the soft, crispy and fondant with light and subtle flavours to be enjoyed at room temperature (since this was still chilled.
-It also wasn’t that sweet – something I keep mentioning about why French patisserie is in another league: they don’t add too much sugar so that you can appreciate the flavours.
+It also wasn't that sweet - something I keep mentioning about why French patisserie is in another league.
+As with French pastry chefs, they don't add too much sugar so that you can appreciate the flavours.

 All that was missing?
 A glass of pink Champagne and my Valentine!